5 Questions to Ask When Choosing a Donor-Advised Fund

 5. Can you get good diversification at a low price from the all-in-one portfolio offerings?

-If choosing investments and building portfolios isn't your thing, many donor-advised funds offer multiasset investment options for donors who prefer an all-in-one, hands-off investing experience.
-These are diversified portfolios with more or less static asset allocations; when selecting one, consider your time frame and risk tolerance.
+If choosing investments and building portfolios isn't your thing, many donor-advised funds offer multi-asset investment options for donors who prefer an all-in-one, hands-off investing experience.
+These are diversified portfolios with fairly static asset allocations; when selecting one, consider your time frame and risk tolerance.

-When comparing the asset allocation investment options at Fidelity Charitable, Schwab Charitable, and Vanguard Charitable, Vanguard Charitable's are hard to beat.
-There are five investment pools from very conservative (cash equivalent and short-term bonds) to total equity for more aggressive investors with longer time frames.
-All pools are made up of two to three topnotch funds (mostly index-trackers) and feature rock-bottom fees (16 basis points or less).
+When comparing the asset-allocation investment options at Fidelity Charitable, Schwab Charitable, and Vanguard Charitable, Vanguard Charitable's are hard to beat.
+There are five investment pools from very conservative (cash equivalent and short-term bonds) to total equity for more-aggressive investors with longer time frames.
+All pools are made up of two to three topnotch funds (mostly index-trackers) and feature rock-bottom fees (15 basis points or less).

-Fidelity's seven asset allocation pools correspond to the seven funds in the Fidelity Asset Manager series, which vary in their aggressiveness by the percentage they allocate to equities.
-Though the funds do cover many bases--funds in the series have exposure to stocks (both domestic and foreign), bonds, and cash equivalents--our manager research analysts rate the more equity-heavy funds Neutral as they judge the underlying equity strategies to be less inspiring than the bond strategies used by the funds.
+Fidelity's seven asset-allocation pools correspond to the seven funds in the Fidelity Asset Manager series, which vary in their aggressiveness by the percentage they allocate to equities.
+Although the funds do cover many bases--funds in the series have exposure to stocks (both domestic and foreign), bonds, and cash equivalents--Morningstar's manager research analysts rate the more equity-heavy funds Neutral as they judge the underlying equity strategies to be less inspiring than the bond strategies used by the funds.
 The more conservative bond-heavy strategies in the series rate Bronze.
-Also, the expenses, while not onerous, range from 0.53% to 0.76%; the higher the funds' annual fees, the less money you have to pay out to the charities.
+Also, the expenses, while not onerous, range from 0.53% to 0.73%; the higher the funds' annual fees, the less money you have to pay out to the charities.

-The options in Schwab's preallocated pools are serviceable, but not overly impressive.
-Schwab offers four pre-allocated investment tracks: conservative, balanced, socially responsible balanced, and growth.
+The options in Schwab's preallocated pools are serviceable but not overly impressive.
+Schwab offers four preallocated investment tracks: conservative, balanced, socially responsible balanced, and growth.
 Like the Fidelity pools, they consist of one fund each.
-Schwab's preallocated pool also has an environmental, social, governance fund option, Pax Balanced Fund (PAXWX), for sustainably minded investors.
-Fees on all four fund options are average, ranging from 0.84% to 1.01%.
+Schwab's preallocated pool also has an fund that focuses on environmental, social, and governance fund factors, Pax Balanced (PAXWX), for sustainably minded investors.
+Fees on all four fund options are average to slightly above average relative to their peer group, ranging from 0.84% to 0.91%.